Karen is a graphic designer, creative thinker, artist, writer and generally an ideas person that loves to try new things.

 - Compatible With Own Website?: Flash Panel Widget

 - Extras: Proseller Program.
 Earn $100+ (lifetime) to earn added benefits.
 Customers can comment on your products and can become 'fans', being updated on your latest products.
-Trending search topics listed on the Zazzle homepage.
+Trending search topics are listed on the Zazzle homepage.

 Not Just for Artists